eaton-lab/toytree/README.rst

 The ``toyplot.Canvas`` and ``toyplot.axes.cartesian`` objects that
 are returned by toytree can be further modified to combine multiple plots onto a single or multiple axes, or to save the the canvas in a number of formats.
-Trees can easily be combined with other types of data to add barplots or scatterplots to the axes.
+Trees can be easily combined with other types of data to add barplots or scatterplots to the axes.
 Here we generate three plots, apply different styling to each, and save the final canvas as HTML and SVG.
+The first axes object is set to display its axis coordinates to show how data points are aligned.

 .. code:: python